foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 # Costs

-The total costs for maintaing the platform, about hundred euro's per year, are shared by all cooperatives on a donation basis.
-When bills are due, a mail with request for donations goes out to all groups using the platform.
-Because we're with so many, this is only a couple of euro's per group per year.
+The total costs for maintaing the platform are shared by all cooperatives.
+Please consider to donate 10 to 20 Euros on a yearly basis.

 Because we don't have a legal status, we've asked [Sense.Lab](https://senselab.org/) to handle receiving donations.
 This is a German non-profit involved with several initiatives for a better world.
-When donating, please use [their account details](https://senselab.org/senselab_unterstuetzen), making sure to mention _foodcoops.net_ and your foodcoop name.
+When donating, please use [their account details](https://senselab.org/senselab_unterstuetzen), making sure to mention _foodcoops.net_ and your foodcoop name as a subject in the bank transfer.

 # Support